jason-mcgowan/cs601-PublishSubscriberFramework/README.md

 Project 2 - Publish/Subscribe Framework
 =======================================

-*This project description is incomplete and will change.*

 ### Due - Thursday , October 7, 2021 - 9:55am

 For this project, you will implement a message broker framework that will support [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) functionality.
 You will practice using the following: